ietf-tools/xml2rfc/README.txt

        % source xml2rfc.tcl

-   and you should see these four lines:
+   and you should see these five lines:

-       invoke as "xml2rfc   inputfile outputfile"
+       invoke as "xml2rfc   input-file output-file"
-              or "xml2txt   inputfile"
+              or "xml2txt   input-file"
-              or "xml2html  inputfile"
+              or "xml2html  input-file"
-              or "xml2nroff inputfile"
+              or "xml2nroff input-file"
+              or "xml2unpg  input-file"